cs230-stanford/website-spring-2020/project.md

 **Deadline:** {{ site.course.project_timeline.milestone2 | date: site.course.project_timeline.long_date_format }}

-By the first milestone, you should have attempted an approach as described in Milestone 1 and identified further steps.

-This milestone will be an expansion of the first milestone.
-Include all previous information, as well as new items described below:
+By the first milestone, you should have attempted an approach as described above and identified further steps.
+This second milestone will be an expansion of the first one.
+Broadly, we will be looking for the following:

+* Good motivation for the project and an explanation of the problem statement
+* Literature review describing task and prior approaches in detail
+* A description of the dataset, describing basic statistics and their implications
-* Detailed progress update on the selected approach
+* Detailed and clear explanation of the selected methodology and approach
+* Working implementation (code) submitted
+* Experiments or results using concrete quantitative metrics or qualitative analysis comparing your new method against preexisting baselines or previous milestone results.
-* Analysis on whether the results are as expected.
+* Analysis on whether the results are as expected
 * Concrete next steps for the final report.
 This should be one final effort at improving your project.
 Explain why this approach was chosen, as well as specific subgoals required.

-In terms of the length of the milestone, please follow these guidelines:
+Think of this milestone as a slightly shorter / less comprehensive version of the final report.
+Please follow these guidelines:

-* Your main writeup should be at least **3 pages of content, but no more than 4** (not including references)
-* In addition you can include an optional **appendix**.
+| **Format** | The writeup should be **at least 3 pages** and **at most 4 pagees** of content (not including references).
+In addition, you can include an optional **appendix**.
 This appendix can be of **max 4 pages of content**.
-* If you do include an appendix, it should **only** contain tables and figures and their captions, no other paragraphs.
-* During grading we'll focus mostly on the main writeup and may or may not look at the appendix.
-You should include all the most important information, figures, and tables in the main writeup.
+If you do include an appendix, it should **only** contain tables and figures and their captions, no other paragraphs.
+During grading we'll focus mostly on the main writeup and may or may not look at the appendix.
+You should include all of the most important information, figures, and tables in the main writeup.
+| **Code** | Please include a link to a Github repository with the code for your final project.
+You do not have to include the data or additional libraries.
+Your code should be easily runnable without much tinkering and should show either novel implementations or substantial modifications of preexisting codebases.
+| **Grading** | We'll be looking for detailed and clear descriptions for the following categories: problem statement, previous approaches, dataset, methods, results, analysis, next steps.
+Make sure to address the specific points mentioned above for each of these categories.
+| **Submission** | Submit on Gradescope.

 ## Video Report